How To Fray Jean Shorts?

 By avoiding these mistakes, individuals can successfully fray their jean shorts without any issues.

-Ultimately, the best material for fray jean shorts depends on the look that you are trying to achieve.
+Moreover, the best material for fray jean shorts actually depends on the look that you are trying to achieve.
 If you want something more durable for everyday wear then denim is ideal, whereas if you want something softer for a night out then cotton is the perfect choice.

 When fray jean shorts it is important to take certain safety precautions: